 Most of the frozen pastries we prepped in the AmazonBasics KT-3680, like frozen waffles and strudels, ended up being toasted much more on one side than the other.
 Frozen bread faced a similar fate when made in this model.
 It seems that the 'frozen' mode doesn't allow a slow enough defrosting cycle, so the pastries end up being toasted very unevenly.
 To be fair they are generally still tasty, but certainly not the perfect golden brown pastries most would hope for.

-If frozen waffles are your thing, it is well worth spending another $15 on the Oster Jelly Bean. it does a much better job of toasting frozen things evenly and not scorching anything.
+If frozen waffles are your thing, it is well worth spending another few bucks on the Oster Jelly Bean. it does a much better job of toasting frozen things evenly and not scorching anything.

-Considering that the AmazonBasics KT-3680 makes some of the best bagels and toast we've had, and costs only $20, for most people it's one of the best deals around.
-If you're looking for something that can make great frozen waffles, or something inexpensive that doesn't look like it's inexpensive, teh Oster Jelly Bean would be a better value.
+Considering that the AmazonBasics KT-3680 makes some of the best bagels and toast we've had, for most people, it's one of the best deals around.
+If you're looking for something that can make great frozen waffles, or something inexpensive that doesn't look like it's inexpensive, the Oster Jelly Bean would be a better value.

 If the only things on your toaster checklist are good toast and good bagels, this is the best value around.
 If frozen pastries and aesthetics make their way onto your checklist as well, there are better options available.